jewettaij/visfd/doc/doc_filter_mrc.md

 I will refer to an image (of 1s and 0s) as a "binary image".
-The **-dilate-gauss** and **-erode-gauss** arguments will enlarge or shrink the size of the region stored in a binary image by a distance of roughly *distance* (which has units of physical distance unless the "*-w 1*" argument is used).
+The **-dilate-gauss** and **-erode-gauss** arguments will enlarge or shrink the size of the region stored in a binary image by a distance of roughly *thickness* (which has units of physical distance unless the "*-w 1*" argument is used).

-Note that, due to blurring, features in the image which are smaller or narrower than *distance* will be lost after this operation is completed.
+Note that, due to blurring, features in the image which are smaller or narrower than *thickness* will be lost after this operation is completed.
-Consquently, for large distances, it might work better to repeat this operation multiple time with the same small *distance* argument, instead of using a single large *distance* argument.
+Consquently, for large distances, it might work better to repeat this operation multiple time with the same small *thickness* argument, instead of using a single large *thickness* argument.
 You will have to experiment to see what works best.

 #### Details